Purpose

 Final legal drafting would require consultation, but the framework should be specific, renovation-focused, and simple enough for consumers to understand.

-A tiered model gives regulators more control, gives consumers clearer expectations, and recognises the difference between a carpenter with solid experience and one with decades of renovation delivery behind them.
+A tiered model gives regulators more control, gives consumers clearer expectations, and recognises the difference between a carpenter with solid experience and one with decades of renovation leadership.

 This higher tier should be framed carefully: not as unlimited expansion, but as a more controlled recognition of long-term experience with stronger safeguards attached.